specialprocedures/semnet/README.md

 docs = [
     "The cat sat on the mat",
     "A cat was sitting on a mat",
     "The dog ran in the park",
-    "Python is great for ML",
+    "I love Python",
-    "Machine learning with Python"
+    "Python is a great programming language",
 ]

 # Generate embeddings (use any embedding provider)